-Paid vs. Organic UA is the Wrong Question: How to Build a Blended Strategy
+Paid vs. Organic UA is the Wrong Debate: Build a Combined Strategy

 The debate between paid vs. organic user acquisition creates a civil war in your marketing operation.
-It forces a false binary where teams fight for credit, leading to siloed optimization.
-You either overspend on cannibalization or starve your organic baseline.
+It forces a false binary where teams fight for credit, leading to siloed and unaligned optimization.

 The stakes are high.
 Rely purely on “Blended” metrics, and you risk fatal errors – like using organic revenue to hide inefficient ad spend.
 View them in isolation, and you miss the compounding reality: Paid fuels the Organic fire.